-- ➤ Shall be coordinated for appropriate levels related to room functions - Must include controls at the A/V Cabinet so that lights directly over the teaching wall can be dimmed or turned off for maximum viewing capability. - > Industry standards and guidelines shall be followed. - > Refer to Codes & Standards section of this document for a list of related standards.
+- > Shall be coordinated for appropriate levels related to room functions. - > Lighting controls, if control system is installed, can be controlled via the District's A/V control system. - Lighting controls must be configured so that lights directly over the teaching wall can be dimmed or turned off independently of the other lights in the room for maximum viewing capability. - Industry standards and guidelines shall be followed. - > Refer to Codes & Standards section of this document for a list of related standards.